theQRL/documentation/docs/Use/Tools/tokens/create-token.md

 You can also see the recent transactions on the right of the balance screen.

 You can receive tokens at your main QRL address, no need for anything special to receive.

-### Sending Tokens

-Using the web wallet we can send tokens to another QRL address.
-From the "Send and Receive" screen, select the drop down to the right of the "Amount" field.

-Enter the details to send the tokens, and select "Confirm".
-Progress through the following screens and wait for the confirmation.